Contexter/FountainAI-Book/README.md

 ### A Fully Automated Book Review

-As of today, the **FountainAI Book** also stands as a remarkable case study in itself—it includes the first-ever **fully automated book review**, created with the very precursor of FountainAI.
+As of today, the **FountainAI Book** also stands as a remarkable case study in itself—it includes the, to my experience, first-ever **fully automated book review**, created with the very precursor of FountainAI.
 This automated review lays out a detailed plan to rewrite the book, offering a glimpse into how AI-driven processes can assist in refining and revising complex documentation.
 This achievement showcases the system’s capabilities in automating intricate tasks like book reviews, using the same methods that underpin FountainAI’s storytelling functionalities.

 For more on the refactoring plan and the automated book review, see the detailed plan here:
 [Refactor the FountainAI Book](./chapters/Refactor%20the%20FountainAI%20Book.md)